-Hiring your first Junior Level Programmer can be a challenge, not only do you want to find someone that will be a good fit for you company or project.
-You also don’t want to have to fire someone, I know that fear.
-Keep reading and I tell you about my experiences, what worked and what didn’t.
+Hiring your first Junior Level Programmer can be a challenge; not only do you want to find someone that will be a good fit for your company or project.
+You also don’t want to have to fire someone; I know that fear.
+Keep reading, and I’ll tell you about my experiences, what worked and what didn’t.

 Answer: Hiring your first Jr software developer is only different from hiring any other employee in one keyway.
 Jr-Level people need more guidance, patience, and mentoring than the other skill levels.
-You need to commit to spending time with your new Jr-Level employee to help them grow.
+It would be best if you committed to spending time with your new Jr-Level employee to help them grow.

-Don’t get me wrong you have a ton of considerations you should make during the hiring process but before you even decide you want to hire a Jr-Level Engineer you should make sure you know what you are paying for and getting.
-Because with a Jr Developer or Engineer you are not only paying them in monetary compensation but you should be devoting time and effort to growing them out of the Jr-Level.
+Don’t get me wrong, you have a ton of considerations you should make during the hiring process, but before you decide you want to hire a Jr-Level Engineer, you should make sure you know what you are paying for.
+Because with a Jr Developer or Engineer, you are not only paying them in monetary compensation, but you should be devoting time and effort to growing them out of the Jr-Level.

-Before you decide though you might want to know the role of the Junior Level Software Engineer, and that is what I cover in the next section.
+Before you decide, though, you might want to know the Junior Level Software Engineer’s role, which I cover in the next section.
 I also wrote another article about this subject (Junior Software Engineer: What Should I Expect).

 What is the Role of a Junior Level Software Developer?